 CPR Guardian is an easy-to-use standalone mobile phone watch with an integrated SIM card.
-Family and Relatives can view the location and well-being of the wearer remotely by using the Guardian mobile APP for Android and iOS.
-You can make calls to the watch just like a mobile phone.
+It’s a personal alarm that contacts family.
+They can view the location and well-being of the wearer remotely by using the Guardian mobile APP for Android and iOS.
+Carers can call the fall detection watch just like a mobile phone.

 Set Geo Safety Zones

 Safety Zones are a virtual radius around a location, like a home or a park.
 Receive APP alerts from the personal alarm every time the wearer enters or leaves a Geo-Zone.

 Wondering off is no longer an issue.
 Family members or carers can track the fall detection watch wearer's location at any time using the “CPR monitoring” mobile application.

 The SOS watch button allows the wearer to call 5 preset contacts using the built-in mobile phone immediately.

 CPR Guardian fall alert watch monitors the wearer's heart rate every 10 minutes and sends this data directly to the CPR Monitoring APP.

 Includes Multi-Network SIM

 The embedded CPR Chameleon SIM card provides unrivalled connectivity across the UK and the EU by accessing all major mobile networks.